theo-armour/2025/blog/2025-05-24-Project-Analysis.md

 * https://en.wikipedia.org/wiki/Serenity_Prayer

-## Time to go upriver
+## Time to go Upriver

 At some point, while drafting my style guide, which was going very well, I began to realize that perhaps I should be actually looking at what I was doing, perhaps there is something more immediately important.

 And that's when I started thinking about: